GoogleCloudPlatform/datashare-toolkit/README.md

 For publisher projects that do not have the Cloud Functions API enabled at the time of running [deploy.sh](ingestion/bin/deploy.sh), the API will be enabled on the project's behalf.

+## Requirements

+### Publishers

+- A GCP account with billing enabled
+- A Google Cloud Storage bucket to store staged data
+- Several BigQuery datasets to store entitled data and authorized views
+- A Cloud Function to ingest the inbound data
+- Ability to run command-line applications (like Cloud Shell) for entitlements

+### Consumers

+- A GCP account with billing enabled

 ## Principles

 ```BQDS``` aims to embody certain key principles.
 Among these are: